-Two in five are glad to see independent driving – where candidates are required to follow traffic signs and/or a series of directions – doubled to 20 minutes.
+Nearly two in five are glad to see independent driving – where candidates are required to follow traffic signs and/or a series of directions – doubled to 20 minutes.

 However, less than one in six agree with the removal of the three-point turn.
-And nearly half question the safety of the new parallel park manoeuvre.

 Drivers want motorway driving tested